 She is a certified advanced open-water SCUBA diver, and was an avid beach volleyball player for many years before undergoing spine fusion surgery.
 Recovery was eventually 100% and she did set sail again (see Sailing 2: 2004-05) nine months later, but the experience of relearning to walk somewhat cooled the passion for throwing herself around a sand volleyball court in pursuit of flying volleyballs (although her enthusiasm as a devoted fan of others doing so remains strong).

 Having studied classical piano for more than twenty years of earlier life (with a love/hate practicing relationship), she does miss the opportunity to keep it up while sailing.
 Learning to play more portable instruments, especially the ukulele, has been an enjoyable alternative—as long as she never has to sing solo.

-Currently, Nancy’s interests include learning watercolor painting, and studying all she can about web design and development.
+Currently, Nancy's interests outside of work as a graphic design & production specialist (view her portfolio at nmckeown.com) include learning watercolor painting, and acquiring as much web development (coding) knowledge as she can.
 The two activities seem to be polar opposites, but she enjoys the contrast and mental gymnastics required for the quest.
-She and Joe together continue to manage the online family business at PatentWear.com.
+She and Joe, together with Kali (when she’s not running rivers) continue to manage the online family business at PatentWear.com.

-Also available are these FREE PDF downloads, designed by Nancy to make life just a little bit easier:
+Also available are these FREE PDF downloads, designed by Nancy to make life on board a boat just a little bit easier:

 Shanachie’s Provisioning List (A handy printable list for bulk provisioning—at home or on board.)